luigimarchese/RJpsiTools/flatNano/README.md

 4. `same_resubmitter.py` -> resubmit the jobs that failed, without changing the number of files per jobs
 5. `split_jobs_Resubmitter.py` -> resubmit the jobs failed, you can choose another number of files per job (< of the first one and such that old%new=0).
 This can not be used for BcToX dataset.
 ***
 6. `files_path_write.py` -> if you sent CRAB jobs to produce the nanoAOD, you can use this script to print the file paths into a txt file,that you can use to run the flattener.
+This script need the CMSSW environment!